stephanieleroux/NEXTSIM/2022-11-17_update_singularity_from_docker.md

 - - - -
 ## On my Mac laptop: convert the above docker image to singularity
-* Make use of an “extension” of Docker named quay.io/singularity/docker2singularity to convert the docker image into a singumarity image:
+* Make use of an “extension” of Docker named quay.io/singularity/docker2singularity to convert the docker image into a singularity image (More info here: https://github.com/singularityhub/docker2singularity):
 ```
 docker run  -v /var/run/docker.sock:/var/run/docker.sock \
 -v /Users/leroux/n/img:/output \